-I’m trying to apply to graduate online, but it says I’m ineligible.
-What does that mean?
+I’m trying to apply to graduate online, but I can't see how to do it.

-I want to graduate before December.
+I want to graduate in December.
 How can I do this?

-If I can't attend a ceremony until next year, can I get a completion letter or something to say that I have finished the requirements for my degree?
+If I can't attend a ceremony until later, can I get a completion letter or something to say that I have finished the requirements for my degree?
 My employer needs verification of my completion.

 Tickets are not required for the marae ceremony and there is no restriction on the number of guests.

 How long do the ceremonies take?
 I want to make a restaurant booking for after the ceremony.

 Ceremonies can vary in length depending on how many are graduating at that time.
 The ceremonies at Claudelands seem to be on average about two hours, the ceremonies at Tauranga average one hour.
 Maybe a little less for a smaller cohort, and a little more for a larger cohort (15 minutes either way).
 The Marae ceremonies tend to take a little longer, due to the cultural components preceding the capping and the waiata and haka throughout.
 These are precisely what makes the Marae graduation experience a unique one.
 Please allow up to three hours for graduating at the Marae.

 What’s the difference between ‘graduation’ and ‘conferral’?